vmi/selenese-runner-java/README.md

      --command-factory <FQCN>                : register user defined command factory.
 (See Note *3) --no-exit                               : don't call System.exit at end.
      --strict-exit-code                      : return strict exit code, reflected by selenese command results at end.
 (See Note *4)
+     --max-time <max-time>                   : Maximum time in seconds that you allow the entire operation to take.
      --help (-h)                             : show this message.

     [Note]